 One common need for government contractors is functionality to assist with bid and proposal processes.
 Applications are readily available that will help manage a portfolio of projects, while assisting in developing bids and managing on-going work for specific projects.

-Government contractor organizations are among the most frequently audited businesses.
+Government contractor organizations are among the most frequently audited businesses in the world.
 Compliance with assorted regulations is part of doing business as a government contractor.
 Especially for smaller government contractors, there may be little expertise in dealing with audit agencies and the wide variety of different regulations.
-Software specifically designed to promote regulatory compliance can be of enormous assistance in helping your organization meet DCAA, DCMA, IG, and GAO standards.
+Approved accounting systems specifically designed to promote regulatory compliance can be of enormous assistance in helping your organization meet DCAA, DCMA, DOL, IG, and GAO standards.

-The right accounting software should do more though than simply ensure regulations compliance.
-It should provide you with the tools you need to boost your the profitability of your business and lower your operational cost.
-By more effectively monitoring profitability you can better identify which projects are most financial beneficial to your business and gain insights into the departments, processes, and projects that you need to improve.
-Additionally, automating your processes can not only save you time, but help you avoid costly errors that arise frequently when data is not integrated or needs to be manually re-entered in multiple systems.
+The right government contract accounting software should do more than simply ensure regulations compliance.
+It should also provide you with the tools you need to boost the profitability of your business and lower your operational cost.
+By more effectively monitoring profitability you can better identify which project management processes you need to improve.
+Additionally, if you streamline your accounting processes you can save time and avoid costly errors which arise frequently when data is not integrated or needs to be manually re-entered in multiple systems.

 QuickBooks by Intuit offers incredibly popular accounting software products to businesses of all industries.
 As such, many government contractors have asked if their current QuickBooks software is already DCAA compliant.
 The answer depends on usage and additional software integrations.
 For instance, when time tracking features are used correctly and honestly by all team members, QuickBooks can be DCAA compliant by creating an audit trail for timesheets.
 And the software is compliant when used in conjunction with another approved system, such as GovCon, so you don’t have to change your entire accounting system if you already use QuickBooks.